Khatron Ke Khiladi 7

 Fear Factor: Khatron Ke Khiladi Kabhi Peeda, Kabhi Keeda is the seventh season of Fear Factor: Khatron Ke Khiladi, an Indian reality and stunt television series, aired from 31 January 2016 to 3 April 2016 on Colors TV.
 The series was produced by Endemol Shine India.
 The season was hosted by Arjun Kapoor and shot in Argentina.
-Sidharth Shukla emerged as the winner of the season and Sana Saeed became the runner-up.
+Sidharth Shukla emerged as the winner of the season and Sana Saeed was the runner-up.